unacast/deprecated-unacast.github.io/_posts/2015-10-26-chatops-at-unacast.md

 This is why ChatOps is huge for us.
 By showing everyone else what you are doing, through the chat, you are at the same time spreading the knowledge on how to deploy and run the different applications.

 This is expecially important for us, who are now hiring our next 10 developers.
-This means that they from the day they log in to our Slack, will see what everyone else is doing, and most importantly: How they are doing it.
+This means that from the day they log in to our Slack will see what everyone else is doing, and most importantly: How they are doing it.

 ![heim deploys](/public/images/heim_deploys.png)